-12 The conclusions reported in this NTP Monograph were based on a review of the primary epidemiological literature, scientific input from technical advisors that reviewed pre-public release drafts of each chapter summarizing the evidence for specific health effects associated with low-level Pb, public comments received during the course of the evaluation, and comments from an expert panel of ad hoc reviewers during a public meeting to review the Draft NTP Monograph on November 17-18, 2011.
+10 The conclusions reported in this NTP Monograph were based on a review of the primary epidemiological literature, scientific input from technical advisors that reviewed pre-public release drafts of each chapter summarizing the evidence for specific health effects associated with low-level Pb, public comments received during the course of the evaluation, and comments from an expert panel of ad hoc reviewers during a public meeting to review the Draft NTP Monograph on November 17-18, 2011.
 The selection of panel members and conduct of the peer review were performed in accordance with the Federal Advisory Committee Act and Federal policies and regulations.
 The panel members served as independent scientists, not as representatives of any institution, company, or governmental agency.
 Panel members had two major responsibilities in reviewing the draft NTP Monograph: (1) to determine whether the scientific information cited in the draft monograph is technically correct, clearly stated, and objectively presented and (2) to determine whether the scientific evidence presented in the draft monograph supports the NTP's conclusions regarding health effects of low-level lead (Pb).
 Given such a meticulous scientific review, we refer to the monograph for a comprehensive list of references.
 In any case, Hauser and Sokol (2008) and Mendola, Messer, and Rappazzo (2008) also provide reviews of the science linking environmental contaminant exposures with fertility and reproductive health impacts in adult males and adult females, respectively.

-support the relationship between Pb and delayed puberty."
+occurs appear to be delays in growth and altered hormone concentrations.
+The NTP (2012, p.
+89) concludes: "In children, there is sufficient evidence that blood Pb levels <10 μ g/dL are associated with delayed puberty in both boys and girls.
+Nine studies with mean blood Pb levels <10 μ g/dL support the relationship between Pb and delayed puberty."
 At lead levels below 5 μ g/dL the evidence is more mixed, with some studies finding effects and other studies finding no effects.